Glued to the telly: Fans cheer as English soccer returns - WHIZ News

 The Premier League, the richest soccer league in the world with massive worldwide viewership, was suspended on March 13 after Arsenal manager Mikel Arteta tested positive.
-The virus had been rapidly spreading from Italy and Spain to the rest of Europe but it took soccer authorities to halt play, a move that has been credited with saving lives by keeping tens of thousands of fans in England from being infected at stadiums.
+The virus had been rapidly spreading from Italy and Spain to the rest of Europe but it took soccer authorities to halt play, a move that has been credited with saving lives by keeping hundreds of thousands of fans from being infected in, or around, stadiums.

+The first match played after 100 days was between Birmingham club Aston Villa and Sheffield United, which kicked off inside a virtually empty Villa Park stadium after a minute’s silence to honor those who have died in the pandemic.
+Fans are not allowed to attend the matches.

+The game began with every player taking a knee in a tribute to George Floyd, who was killed by a policeman in Minneapolis last month.
+All the players also had had their names on their shirts replaced with “Black Lives Matter.”

-Prime Minister Boris Johnson’s Conservative government has faced widespread criticism for not ordering a nationwide lockdown until March 23.
+The resumption comes as Prime Minister Boris Johnson’s Conservative government faces criticism for not ordering a nationwide lockdown until March 23 and for easing restrictions in England too soon given still-high levels of new cases and deaths.
+The U.K. as a whole has recorded more than 42,000 coronavirus-related deaths.

-One health expert said Britain’s coronavirus death toll, which stands at more than 42,000 and is Europe’s highest, could have been cut in half if the lockdown was imposed a week earlier by Johnson, who himself fell seriously will with the virus.

 “I thought about the night I started to have some symptoms, how serious that was,” Arteta said in a pre-match virtual news conference.
 “It had to be reported because I could put at risk a lot of people.”